stanfordjournalism/stanford-progj-2020/docs/python/data_pipelines_with_modules.md

 from bs4 import BeautifulSoup
 ```

-In addition to using modules provided by Python or third parties, it's quite easy to create your own modules.

 ## Creating modules

-Similar to built-in and third-party modules, it's possible to create custom modules containing functions, variables and other importable code.
+Similar to built-in and third-party modules, it's possible to create your own modules containing functions, variables and other importable code.

 Below is a basic `code.py` module containing a variable and function: